Skip to Content

 Conversely, the small forward usually does not possess the same level of quickness and/or footspeed as the point guard or shooting guard.

-What is the difference between a small forward and a power forward or center
+General difference between small forward and power forward or center

-In terms of the difference between a small forward and a power forward or center, the small forward is usually much faster and/or quicker but generally not as tall and/or as strong.
+In relation to the difference between a small forward and a power forward or center, the small forward is usually much faster and/or quicker but generally not as tall and/or as strong.

 In addition to that, the small forward could possibly have a more accurate jump shot from mid-range or three-point range in terms of field goal percentage than the power forward or center.